Pieter Swart and Rain Morgan started Turqle in Cape Town in Nov 1997.

 The spices in the grinders come mainly from Asia and India.
 Spices do not grow in South Africa – but herbs and chillies do… and we have the best, best salt in the world!

-The ingredients of the sauces are mostly sourced locally, and some fortunate sauces are made from ingredients that were grown right outside the factory door...
+The ingredients of the sauces are mostly local, and some sauces are made from ingredients that were grown right outside the factory door.

 The reality though, is that until we can think of something different, the world runs on money.
 Someone has to make something that someone else wants and is prepared to buy... and if you're not making a fair profit, there is nothing to 'share' and invest where its needed.